Pollen counts are updated daily from February 15 to November 15.

 Our University allergy and asthma office is between the Commons at Chancellor Park, Atrium Health University City, and the University of North Carolina at Charlotte.
 Our address is 8401 University Executive Park Drive, Suite 128.
 It’s a short 10-15 minute drive from Concord Mills Mall, making it easy to visit us after work or while out running other errands at the popular shopping center.

 We have five asthma and allergy specialists ready to work with you to figure out a treatment that can improve your quality of life.
-Our team includes Tina Grue, NP-C; Emily W. Langley, MD; J. Gray Norris, MD; Beth A. Seiler, MD; and Richard S. Roberts, MD.
-Each of these talented medical professionals has expertise in the common allergens and asthma triggers found in the north Charlotte area.
+Our team includes Emily W. Langley, MD; J. Gray Norris, MD; Beth A. Seiler, MD; Richard S. Roberts, MD, Jennifer L. Caicedo, MD, and Wendy Readling, PA-C. Each of these talented medical professionals has expertise in the common allergens and asthma triggers found in the north Charlotte area.

 If one of the specialists advises you to try immunotherapy such as allergy shots, you don’t need to set up an appointment at a different facility.
 Instead, you can visit the shot room on our University premises when it fits your schedule.
 The shot room opens at 8:30 a.m. to 12:30 p.m. each weekday, then again from 2 p.m. to 4 p.m.
 Office hours are Monday through Friday, from 8 a.m. to 5 p.m. with a one hour break for lunch from 12:30 p.m. to 1:30 p.m.